nvtkaszpir/quake-logo-wall-light/README.md

 ## Logo assembly

-Below assumes you have printed the parts on 3d printer.
+Below assumes you have printed the parts on 3D printer.
 Sanding elements is needed to make sure glue sticks better.

+* Sand the flat edges of the elements where elements will be put together, notice that sometimes just gluing without connectors underneath will cause the perimeters to break, especially when doing postprocessing T_T.
+  So you REALLY want to have those connectors

+* Prepare large flat surface, such as table, cover it with papers to protect it from damage such as knife, sanding, paper, spray paint etc
-* place all parts on the flat surface upside down, such as table
+* Place all parts on the flat surface upside down, you can use a pen marker to add marks which parts should be together, which is important if the glue has short working time after preparation ( two-component epoxy for example)
 * use sand paper to matte fragments on the flat surface of the logos (about 2x2cm)
-* place adjacent items close together
+* place adjacent items close together before gluing to know how much space it takes
 * from the connectors set - choose one which suits best for the given dimensions
 * use sand paper to matte one side of the connector
 * place the connector on the adjacent elements - if it is small enough then it fits
 * use sand paper to matte to matte the side of the connector
+* apply glue on the sides of the logo which will stick together, squeeze them together a bit, remove extra glue that seeps out, notice that the paper underneath will stick to it so minimal post process to remove it will be required (you can see on the photo below thin white strips on the plastic because of it)
 * apply a bit of glue on the matted fragments of the items and the matted side of the connector
 * press glued side of the connector to the matted glued side of the items
-* apply the force on the connector against the items so it will bins, you can just place a paper sheet over it and a glass with cold water
+* apply the force on the connector against the items so it will bind, you can just place a paper sheet over it and a glass with cold water, or heavy mugs

   ![logo assembly top](images/logo_assembly_1_top-fs8.png)
   ![logo assembly bottom](images/logo_assembly_2_bottom-fs8.png)